microsoft/emerging-opportunities/FHIR/FhirBlaze/working-with-fhir-patient.md

 }
 ```

-This worked well overall although we did run into a few bugs with our mapping code that resulted in some intresting errors from our Fhir client.
+This worked well overall although we did run into a few bugs with our mapping code that resulted in some interesting errors from our Fhir client.

 Mapping to/from the Hl7.Fhir.Model.Patient should have been relatively straight forward.
 However the complex/nested structure of the model makes it tricky to work with.
 Looking at the Patient resource documentation, you notice that the patient name is a nested object of type of HumanName.